tanvirBsmrstu/RIOT/examples/azure_pnp_demo/README.md

 Select device when you are trying to send or receive messages for example D2C or C2D.

 ## Pre-Configuration
+### Azure configuration
+If Azure portal setup is not done yet, please see the [Azure Portal README](./docs/Readme.md).

 ### NAT64 and DNS64 configuration
 Here is a nice document by Professor Oliver Hahm [NAT64 Configuration](https://teaching.dahahm.de/riot/2023/09/29/RIOT_GNRC_ipv4.html)